Egypt © Edgardo W. Olivera

 Egypt experiences hot and dry weather all year round - although things are marginally cooler and wetter in areas adjacent to the coastline.
 The sun can get uncomfortably fierce during summer (May to October), and so tourists to Egypt are advised to travel between November and April.
-You are also strongly advised to assess the political situation in Egypt before you finalise your travel plans, as the region has been volatile in recent times.
+Visitors are also strongly advised to assess the political situation in Egypt before they finalise travel plans, as the region has sometimes been volatile in recent years.
 Read more on Egypt's Climate and Weather.

 What to see in Egypt

 -Be awe-struck by the Great Pyramid of Giza, the last remaining ancient wonder of the world.

 -Don't miss the 3,000-year-old temples of Abu Simbel: mind-blowing structures carved into the surrounding sandstone cliffs.